Bri Lauren Shows Off Her Booty In Red Thong Panties & Knee-High Socks

 The model doesn't appear to have any qualms when it comes to flashing her killer curves in front of the lens.
 She's become known for posing in racy bathing suits, teeny lingerie, skimpy tops, and more.

 As previously reported by The Inquisitr, Bri recently piqued the interest of her followers when she rocked a sheer, black lingerie set as she stood in front of her bathroom mirror and snapped a selfie.
-To date, that snap has reeled in more than 11,000 likes and over 250 comments thus far.
+To date, that upload has reeled in more than 11,000 likes and over 250 comments thus far.